amit-node/amit-node.github.io/content/_index.md

-amit-node : personal webpage of Amit Kumar Gupta
+**amit-node : personal webpage of Amit Kumar Gupta**

-Currently : Studying data science at IITM online degree

-                    Working at HTIC as Project Intern
+Currently studying data science at IITM online degree and working at HTIC as Project Intern.

 I like cycling, reading and sketching.